QuietJoon/containers-hack/README.md

 ### Test

 Tested by QuickCheck.
 This may not cover all of boundary conditions.
-Tested cases are recorded in `TestCases.hs`.
+Tested cases are recorded in `testset.hs`.